What brings people together, from protest to partying? What is the use of a crowd?

 Inspired by these events, we will explore with people the wider theme of the crowd through international historic and contemporary art and group activity, looking at how an art gallery can be shaped by the crowds that use them.

-If you are interested in this project then please leave your details here and we’ll keep you posted about ways you can get involved.
+If you are interested in the Get Together and Get Things Done project then please leave your details here and we’ll keep you posted about more events.